Szymon-Michalak/iOS-Resources/blog/HowWouldWeTestThePerformanceOfAMethodInOurTests.md

 :::

-TheXCTestframework includes a `measure()` function for profiling code execution times.
+The `XCTest` framework includes a `measure()` function for profiling code execution times.
 We can call this method within our testing target to measure the performance of a block of code:

 ```swift
 func testExample() throws {